CIS-566-Fall-2023/hw04-stylization/README.md

 ## Project Overview:
 In this project, I used some watercolor/ water paint 2D concept art pieces as inspiration to create a 3D Stylized scene in Unity.
-This give me the opportunity to explore stylized graphics techniques alongside non-physically-based real-time rendering workflows using the Universal Render Pipeline (URP).
+This gave me the opportunity to explore stylized graphics techniques alongside non-physically-based real-time rendering workflows using the Universal Render Pipeline (URP).

 | ![](/Images/poppiesVase.png)  | ![](/Images/watercolor.png) |
 |:--:|:--:|